victord54/TravelTogether/README.md

     </Directory>
 </VirtualHost>
 ```
-Save the file and restart XAMPP.
+Save the file and restart XAMP.

 Now you can acces to api from http://api-traveltogether/